Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ```
 In `vim`, type "i", start a new line and paste the contents of the .pub file you just copied.

+After pasting, hit and release the "Esc" key to exit insert mode in `vim`,
-Once the paste is successful, type hit "Esc" key and type "ZZ" to save and exit `vim`.
+and then type "ZZ" to save and exit.

 #### 5. Test the connection

-Now from your local desktop command prompt type
+Now from the same local desktop command prompt type
 ```
 ssh -X hpc
 ```

-If setup properly there should be
+If the set up is corect `ssh` should
-prompts to save the remote host signature and a prompt
+prompt you to save the remote host signature, and
+then prompt
-for you to enter the password for the key you have
+you to enter the passphrase for the key you have
-generated above.
-Once you have entered the password
+generated above.  *This is not your NUS password, but the
+passphrase that you associated with the key using `ssh-keygen`.*

+After entering the passphrase
 you should be logged into the HPC cluster.

 The `-X` enables X11 forwarding, i.e. allows the HPC cluster to pop up windows on
 your local desktop, *provided your local desktop is running an X11 server*.

+#### 6. What can go wrong

+If you have different command shells on the local desktop (e.g. `mobaxterm` and e.g. the terminal window
+in `Rstudio`, they will probably have different locations for their respective `.ssh\` folders.
+If so, you need
+make sure the priviate keys and `config` files are the same in the different `.ssh\` folder.